 Caution: The disk device names shown in this procedure are provided as examples only.
 Substitute the correct disk devices for your system.
-For example, on an SMW with three SMW disks, the boot disk is /dev/sda and the bootable backup disk is /dev/sda and the bootable backup disk is /dev/sda and the bootable backup disk is /dev/sdb.
+For example, on an SMW with three SMW disks, the boot disk is /dev/sda and the bootable backup disk is /dev/sdc; on an SMW with two SMW disks, the boot disk is /dev/sda and the bootable backup disk is /dev/sdb.